-The Company's Level 2 assets consist of money market funds, commercial paper instruments, certain U.S. Treasury securities, corporate bonds, municipal bonds, certain U.S. government agency securities, government agency and municipal securities and certain asset-backed and mortgage-backed securities.
+The Company's Level 2 assets for the quarter ended June 30, 2015 consisted of money market funds and commercial paper instruments.
+For the year ended September 30, 2014 the Company's Level 2 assets consisted of money market funds, commercial paper instruments, certain U.S. Treasury securities, corporate bonds, municipal bonds, certain U.S. government agency securities, government agency and municipal securities and certain asset-backed and mortgage-backed securities.
 Fair market values for these assets are based on quoted vendor prices and broker pricing where all significant inputs are observable.
-The Company performs limited tests of the quoted vendor prices based on available U.S. government security pricing on government websites as a means of validating the third party pricing.
+The Company performs limited tests of the quoted vendor prices based on available U.S. government websites as a means of validating the third party pricing.
 To ensure the accuracy of quoted vendor prices and broker pricing, the Company performs regular reviews of investment returns to industry benchmarks and sample tests of individual securities to validate quoted vendor prices with other available market data.